U.S. authorities looking into misconduct allegations at Shambhala retreat

 David Moore, public information officer for the Larimer County Sheriff’s Office, said investigators are looking into possible criminal activity involving Shambhala after receiving information, but are unable to provide details about the case.

+Michael Gayner, director of the Shambhala Mountain Center, says it has offered its support to the sheriff’s office if a formal investigation is launched.

-Gayner says he’s committed to transparency and ensuring the Shambhala Mountain Center remains a safe and nurturing space.
+Gayner says he’s committed to transparency and ensuring the centre remains a safe and nurturing space.

 “We are and will always be committed to transparency and full co-operation in any investigation,” he said, adding “we have no information about the specifics of this examination.”